Beef Steak Fajitas

 - 1/4 cup chopped fresh cilantro, including stems

-1 Mix all marinade ingredients.
+1 Marinate the steak: Mix all marinade ingredients.
 Coat the steak with the marinade and let it sit at room temperature for an hour, or longer in the fridge.
 Before you cook the meat, wipe off most of the marinade and sprinkle the steak with salt.

 3 Cook the vegetables while the meat is resting.
 Add a little more oil to the pan if necessary, then add the onions and bell peppers.
 Let these sear for 1 minute before stirring, then stir every 90 seconds or so as the veggies sear.
 Cook for 5-6 minutes total.